MurhafSousli/ngx-wordpress/README.md

 #### Services:

- - `WpService`    Service to get a collection/model of the wanted endpoint.
+ - `WpService`    Service to get a collection or model, authenticate and
- - `WpConfig`     Service to initialize and configure the library (e.g. wordpress base url).

  ---